 For the guidance of the bidder, list of the reference books, codes and manuals are given herewith.
-The list is only tentative.
-Additional documents as per the requirement of the engineer be referred to.
-Biders are required to adhere to the latest instructions, updated versions and revised editions of the documents.
+The list is only indicative.
+Additional documents as per the requirement of the works and as directed by the Engineer are to be referred.
+Bidders are required to adhere to the latest instructions, updated versions and revised editions of the documents.